dijksterhuis/octatools/README.md

 - Thoroughly tested
 - Expertly written

+# Packages

-## `octatools-bin` -- CLI Executable
+## `octatools-bin`

-Command line binary executable to interact with OctaTrack data files.
+Command line interface binary executable to interact with OctaTrack data files.

 ### Current Features (mostly working-ish)
 - Copy banks from one project to another, moving relevant project sample slots with the